• Skip to primary navigation

 Cocoa powder and hot water mixed together in a large bowl.

-Step 1: Start by whisking the cocoa powder and boiling water together in a large mixing bowl until smooth.
+Step 1: Start by whisking the cocoa powder and boiling water together in a large bowl.
 This blooms the cocoa and strengthens the flavor.

 Wet ingredients for chocolate cake mixed together in a bowl.

-Step 2: Whisk in the vegetable oil, sugar, eggs, and sour cream until evenly combined.
+Step 2: Whisk in the vegetable oil, sugar, eggs, and sour cream.

 Chocolate cake batter in a large bowl with a whisk.

-Step 3: Using a rubber spatula, gently fold the dry ingredients into the wet ingredients.
-Fold until no streaks of flour remain.
+Step 3: Using a rubber spatula, gently fold the dry ingredients into the wet ingredients until no streaks of flour remain.

 Cake batter in a metal cake pan.

 Step 4: Pour the chocolate cake batter into the prepared cake pans.
-Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean with a few moist crumbs attached.
+Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean.

 Baked chocolate cake in a cake pan.

-Step 5: Remove the cakes from the oven and allow them to cool in the pans for approximately 10 minutes.
-Run a butter knife around the edges to loosen them, then turn onto a wire rack to cool completely for about 40 minutes.
+Step 5: Remove the cakes from the oven and allow them to cool in the pans for 10 minutes.
+Transfer to a wire rack and cool completely.

 Sugar, blueberries, and lemon juice in a saucepan.